 - Involvement: Individual investors have no say in the day to day management decisions of a DST property.
 All management responsibilities are handled by the DST sponsor and if there are any disagreements, the sponsor will prevail.

 - Additional Capital: Once the deal is closed.
 DSTs are not allowed to raise additional capital.
 Major repair and maintenance costs must be paid from reserves.
-If there are not enough funds in reserves, they will be paid from operating profits.
+If there are not enough funds in reserves, the costs will be paid from operating profits.
 In a worst case scenario, a big ticket cost can wipe out months or years of operating profits.

-Potential DST investors should weigh the pros and cons of a DST investment to determine if they are a good fit for their own objectives.
+Potential investors should weigh the pros and cons of a 1031 Exchange DST investment to determine if they are a good fit for their own objectives.
 But, DST rules can be complex so it is always a best practice to speak with a real estate investment advisor or CPA to ensure there is proper understanding of DST tax benefits and the rules that must be followed to realize them.

 DST Investment Returns Explained